top of page

 Biblical Ekklesia

-One-by-one they entered the home of the young couple that volunteered to host this week’s meeting.
-The members greeted one another with a warm hug and a kiss on the cheek (the “holy kiss”).
-As they sat down in a circle around the living room, an elder Brother led out in prayer and those present eagerly joined him.
-The atmosphere was far from casual and there was a palpable desire to experience the presence of God.
-Those assembled were concerned for the salvation of lost individuals, such as family members and loved ones, and interceded passionately for their redemption.
+One by one, they entered the home of the young couple who had volunteered to host this week’s meeting.
+The members greeted each other with a warm hug and a kiss on the cheek—the “holy kiss.”
+They sat down in a circle around the living room, and an elder Brother led out in prayer, with those present eagerly joining him.
+The atmosphere was anything but casual, and there was a palpable desire to experience the presence of God.
+The group was burdened for the salvation of lost family members and loved ones, and they interceded passionately for their redemption.

-Then a young sister stood up to deliver a prophetic message.
-No, not the kind we call “preaching”.
-This was an actual word from the Lord directed to the Assembly in relation to the need of the hour.
+At one point, a young sister stood to deliver a prophetic message.
+No, this wasn’t a sermon, but a specific word from the Lord, addressing the congregation’s needs in that very moment.
 It was precise and filled with special details, which only the Holy Spirit could reveal.
-Upon hearing the prophetic word, the congregation arose to praise the Lord and thank Him for once again answering their request with such timely instruction.
+As the group listened, they were moved to stand and praise God, thanking Him for answering their prayers with such clear and timely guidance.

-After lunch, it was decided they would partake in Communion, but they weren’t sure when they would do so again.
-This was something they left open to the spontaneous leading of the Holy Spirit.
-In fact, very little about their meetings was actually planned or programmed long in advance.
-The congregation was accustomed to allowing the presence of God to direct the flow of their meetings and was content to partake in whatever spiritual function the Lord was leading them into.
-After all, He was their Master, and they were simply present to do His bidding and to enjoy each other’s fellowship in the bond of unity and love.
+After lunch, they decided to take Communion together, but they weren’t sure when they would do so again.
+They left that decision to the leading of the Holy Spirit.
+In fact, very little about their meetings was planned or programmed far in advance.
+The congregation was used to letting the Spirit direct the flow of their time together, content to follow wherever He led.
+After all, Jesus was their Master, and they were simply there to do His will and to enjoy each other’s fellowship in the bond of unity and love...

 CLOSING

-Perhaps the content of this study has really challenged your understanding of Church.
-You might also be thinking that my view of Church is far too idealistic and impractical—even impossible.
-But let me assure you that I’ve witnessed several assemblies gather in the manner described and the results have been outstanding!
-I’ve experienced the supernatural presence of God in the absence of scheduled programs and vain "church" traditions.
-The fact of the matter is that our traditional way of church is a miserable substitute for the authentic model presented in the New Testament.
-And in order to be rescued from this spiritual malady, the mainstream church needs to confront the reality of its condition and be willing to come into alignment with God's Word.
-Only then will a truly powerful Church begin to emerge.
+Perhaps the content of this study has deeply challenged your understanding of Church.
+You might even be thinking that the model of Church presented thus far is simply untenable.
+But let me assure you, I’ve witnessed first hand several assemblies gather in the manner described, and the results were nothing short of remarkable.
+I’ve personally experienced the supernatural presence of God when Believers were willing to set aside their polished programs and empty “church” traditions.
+The truth is, our traditional way of doing church is a miserable substitute that pales in comparison to the authentic model presented in the New Testament.

 bottom of page